Myth-OS/MythOS-Documentation/Declarations.md

 "It is a sure sign that a culture has reached a dead end when it is no longer intrigued by its myths." ~ Greil Marcus

+"I think that we need mythology.
+We need a bedrock of story and legend in order to live our lives coherently." ~ Alan Moore

 9 - **MYTHOS FORMULA CYCLE**: